lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 1. Don't look at it as an R workshop.
 Look at it as a quantitative workshop.
-Statistics and R are tools of reasoning with data.
+Statistics and R are tools of reasoning.
-Think of today as a practice on how to reason data instead of learning R.
+Think of today as a practice on how to reason with data instead of learning R.
 Be problem-oriented instead of tool-oriented.
 2. This is training, so you don't have to get things right.
 If you stuck, let me know.